Vivojay/mariana-music-player/docs/DESKTOP_MOUSE_SEEK_AUDIT.md

 - Do not use an assertive live region for continuous pointer movement.
 - Eligibility and disabled reasons require text, not color alone.
 - Reduced-motion mode removes nonessential tooltip/track transitions.
-- The read-only first slice keeps progress semantics and does not present a slider.
-The later seekable surface may use slider semantics only when full keyboard operation and backend validation exist.
+- The main pointer surface retains progress semantics and is not exposed as a keyboard slider.
+Slider semantics require complete keyboard operation through the same backend validation.
 - Arrow/Page/Home/End seeking is deferred to the final typed-control stage.

 ## Testing plan